Heffley/PopGenAnalysis/README.md

 ## Description

-`PopGenAnalysis` is an R package is to view various different plots for different types of population genomic data.
+`PopGenAnalysis` is an R package is to plot various different plots for different types of population genomic data and interpret the plots.
+Some of these plots include PCA plots, dendograms, and heatplots.
 Currently there aren’t many packages that display different plots for different types of population genomic data.
 This package will help in doing so.
+This package was developed using `R version 4.1.1 (2021-08-10)`, `x86_64-w64-mingw32/x64 (64-bit)`

 ## Installation